 The work of a colonial gunsmith united many skills, from forging iron to working wood.
 A careful eye and steady hand ensured each firearm would work as expected once assembled.
 Today, our gunsmiths use the tools and techniques of their 18th-century predecessors to make rifles, pistols, and fowling pieces.

 The Revolutionary War wasn't won through battles alone.
 To keep pace with the might of British industry, Virginia desperately needed a new armoury.
 Watch our blacksmiths take red-hot iron from the fires of their forges and hammer it into a variety of tools, hardware, and weapons.

-Weapons of War offers arms students, military historians and antique collectors the chance to learn about the various arms types which came to Virginia, and America at large, during this formative period.
-From the archaeologically recovered fragments which tell us what was really used during the Revolutionary period to the conservation of surviving artifacts, we will explore a diverse array of weapons and ways of looking at them through modern eyes.
+Weapons of War offers students, military historians and antique collectors the chance to learn about the various types of arms and accoutrements that came to America during this formative period.
+From the archaeologically recovered fragments which tell us what was really used during the Revolutionary period to the conservation of surviving artifacts, we will explore a diverse array of materials and ways of appreciating them through modern eyes.

 The distinctive collections of the DeWitt Wallace Decorative Arts Museum and the Abby Aldrich Rockefeller Folk Art Museum are located under one roof.

 The fun doesn't end just because the sun sets.
 Whether you're looking for some drama or to be spooked, there's something to entertain you.